Timeline

 In-page navigation changed from vertical stepper to horizontal bar, indicating progress in a more intuitive way.

-Options to return to previous page and save
+Options to return to previous page and save.

 Contextual support